Lightning-Universe/lightning-flash/docs/source/general/flash_zero.rst

 Flash Zero works with your own data through subcommands.
 The available subcommands for each task are given at the bottom of their help pages (e.g. when running :code:`flash image-classification --help`).
 You can then use the required subcommand to train on your own data.
 Let's look at an example using the Hymenoptera data from the :ref:`image_classification` guide.
-First download and unzip your data:
+First, download and unzip your data:

 .. code-block:: bash